Stucco window trim StyroTrim

 Arches

 StyroTrim window and door arches may also be ordered in every style of trim available.
-Your arch size and shape is as simple as giving us the inside width and the inside height measurements.
+Your arch size and shape is as simple as giving us the inside width and the inside height measurements as directed on the Arches pages.
 Circles can be made by using 2 arches of equal size.

 Here are some basic tools and materials needed to install your new StyroTrim accents: